zwave-js/node-zwave-js/docs/api/driver.md

 		scales: Partial<Record<string | number, string | number>>;
 	};

+	/**
+	 * RF-related settings that should automatically be configured on startup.
+If Z-Wave JS detects
+	 * a discrepancy between these settings and the actual configuration, it will automatically try to
+	 * re-configure the controller to match.
+	 */
+	rf?: {
+		/** The RF region the radio should be tuned to. */ region?: RFRegion;

+		txPower?: {
+			/** The desired TX power in dBm. */
+			powerlevel: number;
+			/** A hardware-specific calibration value. */
+			measured0dBm: number;
+		};
+	};

 	apiKeys?: {
 		/** API key for the Z-Wave JS Firmware Update Service (https://github.com/zwave-js/firmware-updates/) */ firmwareUpdateService?: string;